The Times Record (Maine)

-Today, it is part of MaineToday Media publications, and is an affiliate of the state's largest news-gathering organization, RFB Enterprises, which includes newspapers such as the Portland Press Herald.

 History

 The first publication of The Times Record was published in 1967.
 The newspaper was a merger of the Brunswick Record, with a print circulation of 7,500 daily papers, and the Bath Daily Times, with a daily circulation of 3,500, for a total of 11,000 daily customers.
 The Brunswick Record was first published in November 1902 and the Bath Daily Times begun in 1869.